 Publication is an integral part of research.
-Thesis and dissertation research is expected to be of publishable quality.
+Thesis research is expected to be of publishable quality.
 Students holding departmental research assistantships are required to make available their research results in rough draft publication form well before the graduate degree is conferred.
 The major professor has the responsibility for determining whether such a draft is adequately prepared and of sufficient interest to warrant publication.
 However, the major professor may waive the student's publication requirement.
-Upon doing so, the student assumes the publication responsibilities.
+Upon doing so, the student assumes responsibilities for publication.